PixbufRef

 Swift

-• Creates a new pixbuf by loading an image from a file.
+Creates a new pixbuf by loading an image from an input stream.

 Declaration